hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/profiling-and-debugging.rst

 .. meta::
-   :description: How to fine-tune LLMs with ROCm
+   :description: How to use ROCm profiling and debugging tools.
-   :keywords: ROCm, LLM, fine-tuning, usage, tutorial, profiling, debugging, performance, Triton
+   :keywords: ROCm, LLM, fine-tuning, usage, MI300X, tutorial, profiling, debugging, performance, Triton

 ***********************
 Profiling and debugging
 ***********************

 This section provides an index for further documentation on profiling and debugging tools and their common usage patterns.

 See :ref:`AMD Instinct MI300X™ workload optimization <mi300x-profiling-start>`